Visit Us In Store

 Edible Qualities

-Captivator Gooseberry is a large shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Captivator Gooseberry is a large shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces clusters of cherry red round berries which are usually ready for picking from early to mid summer.
 The berries will often fade to dark red over time.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: